 When the glass doors are opened up on the case it truly looks like a futuristic helicopter type of case…

 It’s a very unique design, if I did a build with this case I’d feel like I’m getting ready to control a remote fighter chopper every time I’d be powering it on. ?

 As for variations, it also comes in a white color but you can also opt for a m-ATX version which is only compatible with micro ATX boards but it’s also a little cheaper compared to the E-ATX version.

-This case has one of the coolest designs featured here and it’s also the lowest priced one out of the rest here.
-Super unique design, if you want futuristic attack chopper PC case then this is probably the only one of its kind!
+This case has one of the coolest designs featured here and it’s also the lowest-priced one out of the rest here.
+Super unique design, if you want a futuristic attack chopper PC case then this is probably the only one of its kind!